wbprice/the-ten-top/design/DESIGN_DOCUMENT.md

 - If the restaurant caters to their craving, they will enter the restaurant
 - The patron will order food
 - The patron will wait for the food to be ready
 - Each patron has a set amount of satisfaction
 - Patron satisfaction decreases as they wait for food
-    - If the food isn't delivered in a reasonable time, they might ask for a refund and leave
+- If satisfaction is depleted, they will ask for a refund and leave
-    - If they like the food, patron satisfaction goes up and their chances of coming back to the restaurant increases.
+- If satisfaction goes up, their chances of coming back to the restaurant is increased
 - If patron satisfaction is high enough, they'll invite their friends!

 ### Worker Behaviors